Green-Software-Foundation/sci-guide/docs/GettingStarted.md

     - The RR is 4 (number of CPUs for our VM server, which is e2-standard-4 (4 CPU, 16GB RAM))

     - The TR is 32 (total resources available in a bare metal server running e2-standard-4 instances)

-For TR we do a lookup for e2-standard-4 machine in the Google Documentation https://cloud.google.com/compute/docs/general-purpose-machines#e2-standard and see the maximum vCPU that is supported is 32 vCPU through the e2-standard-32 machine.
+- For TR we do a lookup for an e2-standard-4 machine in the (Google documentation)[https://cloud.google.com/compute/docs/general-purpose-machines#e2-standard] and see the maximum vCPU that is supported is 32 vCPU through the e2-standard-32 machine.

 - For R, we already have 20k API requests/per month